 Evans Tops $1 Million in Fundraising for D.C.
 Mayor D.C.
 Councilmember Jack Evans still has raised the most money of the candidates for mayor of Washington, and Councilmember Muriel Bowser still has the most left to spend.

 D.C.
 Council Committee Backs Minimum Wage Hike A D.C.
 Council committee has unanimously approved a bill that would raise the city's minimum wage to $11.50 an hour, one of the nation's highest, by 2015.

-D.C.
+D.C. to Push for $11.50 Minimum Wage D.C.
 Councilmember Vincent Orange says he's building consensus for the District of Columbia to approve a minimum wage of $11.50 an hour, which would be one of the nation's highest.

 D.C.
 Lottery Vendor Avoids City LawFor more than seven years, the company that paid millions to produce scratch-off lottery tickets in the nation's capital has managed to avoid a city law that would require it to include local businesses in the deal.